duff2013/ulptool/README.md

 extern uint32_t ulp_count;
 ```

-Compile and run and you should see the variable 'ulp_count' increment every 100 msecs.
+Upload the code then open your serial monitor, you should see the variable 'ulp_count' increment every 100 msecs.

-ULPCC Examples:
+ULPCC Example:
 ---------------
 Open a blank Arduino sketch and copy and paste the code below into the that sketch.
 This is basically the same as the example above but written in c:)
 ```